EXPLAINER-What is trimetazidine, the drug at the centre of Russian skater Valieva's doping drama

 Why is trimetazidine banned in sports?

 It has been on the World Anti-Doping Agency's (WADA) list of prohibited substances since 2014.
-It's currently categorised as "hormone and metabolic modulator", which is illegal for athletes to use both in-and out-of-competition.
+It is currently categorised as "hormone and metabolic modulator", which is illegal for athletes to use both in- and out-of-competition.

 Who has used trimetazidine?

 Russian athletes are no stranger to the substance.
-In the 2018 Pyeongchang Winter Olympics, Russia's bobsledder Nadezhda Sergeeva was disqualified two days before her race after testing positive for trimetazidine.
+In the 2018 Pyeongchang Winter Olympics, Russia's bobsledder Nadezhda Sergeeva was disqualified two days before her race after testing positive for the drug.

-One of the most high-profile cases involving trimetazidine is Chinese star swimmer and Olympic gold medalist Sun Yang, who was penalised with suspension in 2014 after testing positive for trimetazidine.
+One of the most high-profile cases involving trimetazidine is that of Chinese star swimmer and Olympic gold medalist Sun Yang, who was penalised with suspension in 2014 after testing positive for the drug.
 Sun said he was prescribed the drug to treat his chest pains.

 What is its link to meldonium?